 Q1.
 What is SVN?

 Subversion is an open-source versioning system.
 It keeps the repository of every change made to code files or any other files in a system.
 This system also manages the additions or deletions made.
-Use of this system is that it provides all the details of a person who made changes to source code.
+The use of this system is that it provides all the details of a person who made changes to the source code.
 Useful in projects where multiple people work on the same code base.

 Q2.
 What is SVN used to store?

 - Other files that can be crucial in a project